Teaching English in Singapore

 I took a break to check my email, and found an anxiously-awaited message from the Singapore Ministry of Education.
-It congratulated me on my acceptance to work as a secondary school teacher beginning in June 2008.
+It congratulated me on my acceptance to work as a secondary school teacher.
 I sighed in relief, finally knowing what I would be doing for the next year.
 I was excited to teach in what I had heard was an organized and effective system, consistently ranked among the best in the world in math and science.

 I noticed a PDF file attached to the email and opened it.
 The document contained a description of the secondary school curriculum, including detailed standards about how and what students are taught, how they are tested and how they are graded, among many other details.
 The document was 120 pages long.

 Four months later, I arrived in Singapore with 10 other recent college graduates as part of the first batch of untrained teachers to work in local secondary schools and junior colleges.
 Dave, an employee from the Ministry of Education, met us at the airport, and within minutes we were on the expressway.
 We cruised past a concrete colonnade of apartment buildings which vanished above the canopy of trees, planted at regular intervals, shading both sides of the highway, later emerging on an elevated highway skirting the skyscrapers of the financial district, all without a hint of congestion.